callionica/hue/README.md

 Command to list Hue bridges: `dns-sd -B _hue._tcp .`

-Command tto resolve Hue bridges: `dns-sd -L "Philips Hue - 231268" _hue._tcp .` where the stuff in  quotes in a name provided by the previous command.
+Command to resolve Hue bridges: `dns-sd -L "Philips Hue - 231268" _hue._tcp .` where the stuff in  quotes is a name provided by the previous command.

+The names contain the last 6 digits of the Bridge ID.

 ## Starting